josmar-crwdstffng/angular/aio/content/tutorial/toh-pt3.md

 <code-example header="src/app/hero-detail/hero-detail.component.ts" path="toh-pt3/src/app/hero-detail/hero-detail.component.ts" region="input-hero"></code-example>

-That's the only change you should make to the `HeroDetailComponent` class.
+That is the only change you should make to the `HeroDetailComponent` class.
 There are no more properties.
-There's no presentation logic.
+There is no presentation logic.
-This component only receives a hero object through its `hero` property and displays it.
+This component only receives a hero object through the associated `hero` property and displays it.

 ## Show the `HeroDetailComponent`

-The `HeroesComponent` used to display the hero details on its own, before you removed that portion of the template.
+The `HeroesComponent` used to display the hero details, before you removed that portion of the template.
 This section guides you through delegating logic to the `HeroDetailComponent`.

 The two components will have a parent/child relationship.